 What is Hoarding?

 Hoarding isn’t a disorganized roommate.
 It’s not that collection of Beanie Babies tucked away in a basement somewhere.
-Hoarding is serious condition that can have emotional, social, financial and even physical effects on a person.
+Hoarding is a serious condition that can have emotional, social, financial and even physical effects on a person.
 Listed below are a few qualities that are synonymous with compulsive hoarding:

 - Avoids throwing away possessions that have no value to them or anyone else.